BurntSushi/termcolor/doc/rg.1.md

 : Only show matches surrounded by line boundaries.
 This is equivalent to putting ^...$ around the search pattern.

+-z, --search-zip
+: Search in compressed files.
+Currently gz, bz2, xz and lzma formats are supported.

+    Note that ripgrep expects to find the decompression binaries for the respective formats in your system's PATH for use with this flag.

 # LESS COMMON OPTIONS

 -A, --after-context *NUM*